evanwill/hey-api/content/3-post.md

 - POST using data file: `curl -d "@example.json" -X POST https://example.com`
 - [curl POST docs](https://ec.haxx.se/http-post.html)
 {% endcapture %}
-{% include card.md header="Curl Reference" text=demo %}
+{% include card.md header="curl Reference" text=demo %}

 # Text Processing API

-[Text-processing.com](http://text-processing.com/) provides some basic natural language processing APIs available without a key, designed for learning.
+[Text-processing.com](http://text-processing.com/) provides some basic natural language processing APIs designed for learning that are available without a key.
 The APIs are based on Python [NLTK](https://www.nltk.org/) (see the [NLTK book](http://www.nltk.org/book/) for a great introduction to NLP and programming).
 First, let's test out the [Sentiment Analysis service](http://text-processing.com/docs/sentiment.html).

 {% include alert.md text='Sentiment analysis is an NLP method used to predict the subjective mood of text.
 The model must be trained on existing annotated data, in this case online movie reviews which are an easy source of "labeled" data, and will provide probabilities the text would be categorized with various sentiments.
-It will be most accurate for text that is similar to the training data, i.e. small chunks of modern English, like a movie review.' %}
+It will be most accurate for text that is similar to the training data, i.e. small chunks of modern English, *like a movie review*.' color="secondary" %}

-Open a terminal and get ready to curl!
+Open a terminal and get ready to `curl`!
-We need to use the data flag `-d`, the key `text`, and the text we want to analyze as the value (less than 80,000 characters).
+We need to use the data flag `-d` and the key `text` with the text we want to analyze as the value (less than 80,000 characters).
 In response, we will get JSON data listing the sentiment probabilities and the most probable label (pos, neutral, or neg).
 Your command should look like: